-I saw campaigns raising funds to help a beloved pet rabbit that stopped eating, a medical missions trip to Zambia, a musician in Texas produce his first EP, and a depressing number of requests to help people cover their life-saving medical costs.
+I saw campaigns raising funds to help a small newspaper company survive the pandemic, an amateur basketball player represent Team USA in Portugal and Span,, and a depressing number of requests to help people cover their life-saving medical costs.

 If you have a worthy cause to support and people to help, GoGetFunding and GoSaveTheWorld.

 Fundable is a sort of crowdsourced venture capital.
 You post your business or idea on Fundable, and investors can pledge money to your project, just like Kickstarter.

 The only difference is, you have some skin in the game — it costs $179 per month to be on Fundable, and they take 3.5% + $.30 of every transaction.
 You can give rewards (items like prizes or product pre-orders) or give equity in your company, depending on the amount you need to raise (i.e. give rewards for $1,000 – $50,000, and equity for $50,000 – $10 million).